Y is for YUMMY!

 Hey there friends!
-I know that Father’s Day is well past us, but I wanted to share some cards I made with a masculine style that don’t necessarily have to be for Father’s Day, but for birthdays, signficant other, thank you, etc.
+I know that Father’s Day is well past us, but I wanted to share some cards I made with a masculine style that don’t necessarily have to be for Father’s Day, but for birthdays, significant other, thank you, etc.

 I have lots of males in my family that I need to have cards on hand for, so these will come in handy when I do need to grab one in the future for sure: